Tecdiary/sma-guide/getting-started/index.md

 Each purchase comes with free support for 6 months.

 If you have purchased from Envato marketplace then please validate your purchase code at support portal to add item to your supported list.
+Once validated, the you should be able to ask questions for your supported items.

+### Tickets (Paid Support)

+**_Please don't get confused with tickets._** **Tickets** are only to request extra support that is not covered in standard support, like requesting installation/update service.

 ::: warning No Emails Please!
 We don't offer email support, so please ask support questions at [support portal](https://tecdiary.com/support).